Cubified/xmt/README.md

 - `bgd`: Set the root window's background color
 - `tree`: List the tree of all open windows
 - `img`: Set the display's wallpaper to an image
-- `float`: A minimal floating window manager
+- `float`: Start a minimal floating window manager
 - `web`: (Work in progress) Start a web server which forwards the display to a browser (effectively a minimal [xpra](https://xpra.org/trac/wiki/Clients/HTML5))

 ### Building and Running